 Limiting the amount of water you use on your lawn is not only about conserving water!
 In fact, over-irrigation will make your lawn more susceptible to fungus and diseases.
 When your grass begins to take on a blue-grey tint, curl up or wilt at the ends, and footprints on the grass stick around for longer than usual, these are signs that it is time to water.

-The most ideal time to water your lawn is anywhere between 4am and 9am when the air is still cool, the wind is calm, and the early morning dew has settled on the grass.
-Do not water during midday when the temperature is at its peak, since it is more likely to evaporate before absorbing deep in the roots.
-Also, avoid watering at night when there is excessive moisture retention and potential root shallowness.
+The most ideal time to water your lawn is anywhere between 4 am and 9 am when the air is still cool, the wind is calm, and the early morning dew has settled on the grass.
+Do not water during midday when the temperature is at its peak since it is more likely to evaporate before absorbing deep in the roots.
+Also, avoid watering at night when there are excessive moisture retention and potential root shallowness.

 Watering less frequently but for a longer duration will encourage deep root growth, as opposed to frequent and shallow watering that results in root shallowness and weed germination.
 Ensure that you are applying enough water to deeply penetrate and moisten the root zone, anywhere between six to twelve inches into the soil.
 The best way to determine the depth of the root zone, as well as how deep the water has soaked in, is to dig a small hole into the watered area or use a probe.

 Excess watering may lead to fertilizer wash.
 Therefore, it is advised to hold off on watering soon after fertilizing your lawn.
-However, using minimal watering will actually assist fertilizers in easily absorbing deep into the soil.
+However, minimizing your watering will actually assist fertilizers in easily absorbing deep into the soil.